 The game is played for 10 rounds.
 The atmosphere is louder than the football debate as members contemplate risking the chance of gaining zero points for answering the question wrongly on their own, or settling for half the points by consulting their partners.

-Now everyone has an input as they interpret the poetry.
-They are talking about the “green thing” that grew out of the park built in the “city slums” being a symbol of hope for the people living in the poor community.
+Now everyone has an input as they interpret the poem.
+They are talking about the “green thing” that grew out of the “city slums” and the “perfume and bright petals” in the park being a symbol of hope for the people living in the poor community.

 Look at my students going on about the first half of the poem being dark and gloomy with disgusting terms which they see as a contrast to the second half of the poem that portrays beauty with the flowers in the park growing in the midst of all the ugly.
 Since these teenagers are actually discussing an entire poem, I think my work here is done!